SharkEzz/provisiond/README.md

 The builded plugins must be in a `plugins` folder, in the same directory as the provisiond executable.

-Check the example in the `pkg/plugin/example` folder.
+Check the example in the `examples/plugin` folder.

-## Roadmap

-- Add tests
-- Launch jobs in goroutines (allow for supervision, timeout, cancels, etc...)
-- Clean TODOS
-- Dashboard :eyes:
-- Online documentation